tsfeith-epfl/Image-Processing/README.md

 - Intensity histogram operator
   - Constructor throws exception on invalid parameters
   - Getters and setters work as expected
+  - Histogram works for RGB and Grayscale images
   - Histogram is computed correctly
   - Histogram is plotted without exceptions
 - Contour extractor operator